Ivo-Balbaert/The_Way_to_Jai/book/18_Arrays.md

 # Chapter 18 - Arrays

+Arrays are the work horses of Jai.
 Whenever you need a series of items of the same type that are packed together in memory for maximum performance, use an **array**.
-Arrays are the work horses of Jai.
 Another definition of an array could be: an indexed list of values.
 Because in almost all cases all items of an array are of the same type, an array is called a _homogeneous_ type.
-But if you really would want to, you can make an array with item type Any (see § 9.4 and § 16.1).
+But if you really want to, you can make an array with item type Any (see § 9.4 and § 16.1).
+Such an array could contain very different kinds of data, but is probably not very useful.
-Arrays are a datatype built into the compiler, to improve performance and avoid some of the errors common in C (C’s biggest mistake is conflating pointers with arrays JB).
+Arrays are a datatype built into the compiler, to improve performance and avoid some of the errors common in C ("C’s biggest mistake is conflating pointers with arrays", Jon Blow).
 Jai supports both static (fixed) and dynamic arrays, and array views.
 Module _Preload_ defines an array type as: